tp-sh/GDPR_privacy_policies/README.md

-# More Context-Aware GDPR-Compliance Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers
+# A Comprehensive Study on GDPR-Oriented Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers

 ## "Web_list.csv" is the full list of the 150 websites.